Blackstone Inc. (NYSE:BX) Holdings Raised by CoreCap Advisors LLC

-CoreCap Advisors LLC grew its stake in shares of Blackstone Inc. (NYSE:BX – Get Rating) by 23.8% during the fourth quarter, Holdings Channel reports.
+CoreCap Advisors LLC increased its stake in Blackstone Inc. (NYSE:BX – Get Rating) by 23.8% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 17,554 shares of the asset manager’s stock after acquiring an additional 3,380 shares during the period.
 CoreCap Advisors LLC’s holdings in Blackstone were worth $1,302,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also made changes to their positions in BX.
-Vanguard Group Inc. boosted its stake in Blackstone by 1.3% during the 3rd quarter.
-Vanguard Group Inc. now owns 46,339,020 shares of the asset manager’s stock valued at $3,878,576,000 after purchasing an additional 581,545 shares in the last quarter.
-Edgewood Management LLC grew its holdings in Blackstone by 48.7% during the third quarter.
-Edgewood Management LLC now owns 10,915,509 shares of the asset manager’s stock worth $913,628,000 after acquiring an additional 3,574,211 shares during the period.
-CIBC Private Wealth Group LLC lifted its holdings in Blackstone by 0.9% in the 3rd quarter.
-CIBC Private Wealth Group LLC now owns 7,221,107 shares of the asset manager’s stock valued at $604,405,000 after acquiring an additional 66,646 shares during the last quarter.
-Brown Advisory Inc. grew its stake in shares of Blackstone by 11.5% in the 3rd quarter.
-Brown Advisory Inc. now owns 6,055,461 shares of the asset manager’s stock worth $506,842,000 after purchasing an additional 623,131 shares during the last quarter.
-Finally, Northern Trust Corp boosted its holdings in Blackstone by 8.6% during the first quarter.
-Northern Trust Corp now owns 5,041,373 shares of the asset manager’s stock worth $639,952,000 after buying an additional 401,063 shares in the last quarter.
-62.39% of the stock is currently owned by institutional investors.
+Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in BX.
+Mach 1 Financial Group LLC bought a new stake in shares of Blackstone in the 3rd quarter worth $25,000.
+HWG Holdings LP acquired a new stake in Blackstone in the 3rd quarter valued at about $28,000.
+Ameliora Wealth Management Ltd. acquired a new position in shares of Blackstone in the 3rd quarter worth approximately $29,000.
+Ellevest Inc. boosted its holdings in Blackstone by 107.9% during the third quarter.
+Ellevest Inc. now owns 420 shares of the asset manager’s stock worth $35,000 after buying an additional 218 shares in the last quarter.
+Finally, RFP Financial Group LLC bought a new position in shares of Blackstone in the fourth quarter valued at $41,000.
+Institutional investors own 62.39% of the company’s stock.

-A number of equities analysts recently weighed in on BX shares.
-BMO Capital Markets lifted their price target on Blackstone from $85.00 to $92.00 and gave the stock a “market perform” rating in a research note on Friday, January 27th.
-Credit Suisse Group lowered their price objective on shares of Blackstone from $74.00 to $70.50 and set an “underperform” rating on the stock in a research report on Friday, April 21st.
-Morgan Stanley lifted their price target on Blackstone from $110.00 to $115.00 and gave the company an “overweight” rating in a report on Monday, January 30th.
-Evercore ISI raised their price objective on Blackstone from $100.00 to $105.00 in a research report on Friday, April 21st.
-Finally, Deutsche Bank Aktiengesellschaft raised their price target on shares of Blackstone from $102.00 to $103.00 and gave the stock a “buy” rating in a report on Friday, April 21st.
-Two equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and ten have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average target price of $102.70.
+A number of equities research analysts have recently issued reports on BX shares.
+Oppenheimer cut their target price on Blackstone from $111.00 to $106.00 and set an “outperform” rating on the stock in a research report on Friday, April 21st.
+StockNews.com assumed coverage on shares of Blackstone in a research report on Thursday, May 18th.
+They issued a “sell” rating for the company.
+Evercore ISI lifted their price objective on shares of Blackstone from $100.00 to $105.00 in a research report on Friday, April 21st.
+JPMorgan Chase & Co. upgraded Blackstone from a “neutral” rating to an “overweight” rating and lifted their price target for the company from $104.00 to $105.00 in a report on Tuesday, January 24th.
+Finally, BMO Capital Markets lifted their target price on Blackstone from $85.00 to $92.00 and gave the company a “market perform” rating in a research note on Friday, January 27th.
+Two research analysts have rated the stock with a sell rating, three have assigned a hold rating and ten have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of $102.70.

 Insider Buying and Selling